csjcode/react-native-techstack/techstack/README.md

 * Now we can compare the Id when the component is generated to the selectedLibraryId in state
 * If they are equal show more detail
-* Use a helper method called renderDescription
+* Use a helper method called renderDescription, this is an important part of the logic:

 ```javascript
 renderDescription() {
   const { library, selectLibraryId } = this.props;